Artediellus: Species

+The fossil species †Artediellus simplex Nazarkin, 2019 is known from the Middle Miocene of Sakhalin, Russia.

 Characteristics

 Artediellus sculpins have wide heads.
 They have both vomerine teeth and palatine teeth.
 They have 2 spines on the preoperculum, the upper spine is the largest and is hooked upwards with no supplementary spines.
 The skin is smooth and naked.
 The first, spiny dorsal fin is short and is not incised.
 These are small fishes with the largest species being A. camchaticus with a maximum published length of 15 cmwhile the smallest is A. minor which has a maximum published standard length of 4.1 cm.

 Distribution and habitat

 Artediellus sculpins Are found mainly in the North Pacific Ocean, although some species are found in the Arctic and Atlantic Oceans.
 Thesefishes are found from shallow sub tidal waters to depths of 800 m.